Vinodh-Machireddy/ml/Interview.md

 > **ownership, architecture, production thinking, and business impact.**

 Tell me about a time you mentored someone or helped a teammate grow.
-Ans: entire team i mentored to understand new tool . previously we
+Ans: entire team i mentored to understand new tool . previously we are using Fast API for modal serving now we switched to kserve on project req. i explained to team how kserve works. and intergrations with the cloud. etc